-I’ve been thinking for the past three weeks about writing this post.
-My hope in writing it is to stir up those who are leading the next generation.
+I’ve been thinking about writing this post for weeks.
+My hope is to stir up those who are leading the next generation.
 You need to know that you’re not just leading students.
-You’re leading change agents of the future and with that comes more responsibility than you may know.
+You’re leading change-agents of the future, and with that comes more responsibility than you may know.

 We are living in times that are only getting crazier and crazier.
-What has been laying dormant has awaken and is ugly and changing our world as we know it.
-Systemic racism isn’t new and neither is terrorism.
+What has been laying dormant has awakened— it’s ugly, and it’s changing our world as we know it.
+Systemic racism isn’t new.
 Disillusioned people thinking violence is the answer isn’t new either.
 I believe what is new is how prevalent these issues are today.
 And when everyone’s a reporter with a camera phone news travels faster than the speed of light.
 I wonder what we would see recorded if people had camera phones in the 1940’s and 1960’s.
-Also, in America we’re used to terrorism being a world away, but now it’s happening right here in our own backyard, effecting every sacred institution we have in this country.
 Whether it’s a school or church, it’s all been touched by hate and dysfunction.
-Just in the last few days our world has gotten much worse:
+Just in the last few days, our world has gotten much worse:

-- July 6 – Philando Castile was killed by a cop, who shot him multiple times while is girlfriend and daughter were in the car.
-This incident was broadcast live on Facebook immediately afterwards.
+- July 6 – Philando Castile was killed by a cop, who shot him multiple times while his girlfriend and daughter were in the car.
+This incident was broadcast live on Facebook immediately afterward.

 - July 7 – Alton Sterling was killed after being pinned down by two police officers and shot multiple times.
 This incident was broadcast live on Facebook for the world to see.